Table of Contents

 Mangroves and Salt Marshes

-Mangroves and salt marshes provide critical ecosystem services, including storm surge protection, habitat for juvenile fish and crustaceans, and carbon storage—so-called blue carbon.
-These ecosystems can, in theory, accrete sediment and build elevation to keep pace with rising seas.
-However, the rate of sea level rise may exceed their vertical growth capacity, especially where sediment supplies are limited or where coastal development prevents landward migration.
-In many areas, mangroves are already being “squeezed” between rising waters and human infrastructure, leading to loss of habitat and ecosystem function.
+Mangroves and salt marshes provide vital ecosystem services, including storm surge protection, habitat for juvenile fish and crustaceans, and carbon sequestration—known as blue carbon.
+These ecosystems can theoretically accrete sediment and build elevation to keep pace with rising seas.
+However, the rapid rate of sea level rise, combined with reduced sediment supply (due to upstream damming, for example) and coastal development that limits landward migration, threatens their survival.

 Seagrass Meadows